fanwosu/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 #4-strpbrk.c is a function that serach a string for any of a set of bytes
 #5-strstr.c is a function that locates a substring
 #7-print_chessboard.c is a function that prints the chessboard
+#8-print_diagsums.c is  function that prints the sum of the two diagonals of a square matrix of integers